dutter/spectral-python-magic/README.md

 4. Add a test CZI to the `input` directory, an appropriate reference `.xls` file to the `reference` directory, and execute the program by running `python spectral-python-magic.py` (from within the `spectral-python-magic` directory, of course) and watch it fly!

 5. Not working?
 Sorry.
 Try emailing me?

+# Notes on usage:

+For single-shot mode (e.g. images in `input` were each taken with a single laser but there are multiple reference files to choose from in `reference`), the reference file _MUST_ contain the laser name somewhere.
+It can parse "Reference\_488.xls", "488.xls", "MyFavoriteBeamsplitter488.xls", etc. Which laser's reference to use is based on the laser parsed from the metadata - the unmixer should print this to stdout for each file processed (to help troubleshoot if Zeiss changes metadata significantly).

+For cases where multiple files need to be merged, such as z-stacks or multiple single laser shots, a single output file will be saved based on the root filename.
+Root being defined as every part of the filename that is NOT of the format `_LASER_`.
+For example, `NiceImage_488_s001.czi NiceImage_488_s001.czi ...
+NiceImage_633_s001.czi` would all be unmixed and concatenated into `NiceImage_s001-unmixed.tiff`.
+Similarly, `PrettyPicture_Laser488.czi` would become `PrettyPicture-unmixed.tiff`

+If you want to only retain certain channels, simply modify the block of code that starts with `channelSelector`.
+The format is `"Laser": ["List", "of", "channel", "names", "to", "keep"]` Here, you only need a unique subset of the column names in the corresponding reference file.
+Names need not be complete, for instance, `At550` will match the reference column `MBL_At550` etc.